 - A manager/employee invited to work in Vietnam who has a work permit granted.

-- A foreigner entering Vietnam under e-visa and then has a work permit granted.
+- A foreigner entering Vietnam on e-visa and then has a work permit granted.

-The duty limit in Vietnam is listed as below:
+The duty limit in Vietnam is listed below:

 200 - 250 grams of tobacco or 20 cigarettes